 - Email – monitor access to email such as Office 365 in any regard post-termination to ensure that users don’t have backdoor access to company email.
 Monitor for transfer of any email between work and personal accounts.

 Step #3 User Behavioral Analytics

 If you detect inappropriate or unusual behavior inside your cloud applications during the monitoring process, you should use behavioral analytics to draw insights into the incidents.
 For example, if you discovered that Joel, Account Manager, usually accesses 200 accounts per day in Salesforce and he starts accessing over 400 accounts per day, you can dig into the analytics to assess what drove this behavior.
 Drawing insights from Joel’s past behavior, you see that this instance is an anomaly.
 You’re then able to confidently address the situation to gain back control of your data.

 Step #4 Delete or Retain User Accounts

 The last thing you want to do is delete user accounts that should have been retained – users may be the only point of access to a resource or account.
 Inactive accounts can cause your organization risk, but some accounts should never be deleted (for example, Active Directory Accounts should not be deleted).
 Security, IT, and HR should collaborate to establish a concrete set of policies for account deletion in order to securely delete accounts that create risk for your organization and keep the ones that need to be retained for security purposes.

 Closing the Door with Security

 Due to the nature of modern business, organizations are now a vast interconnected web where information is stored and transmitted between parties.
 Employees who have access to this information may eventually leave your organization, and when this happens it’s imperative that you have the proper security controls in place so that once they leave your network, they have no other way of getting back in.

-Learn how to protect your organization with FairWarning for Cloud Security
+Learn how to protect your organization from departing employees with FairWarning for Cloud Security